ucsb-cs24/w22/_lab/lab00.md

 ## Step 1b: Create a new repo and clone it on your local machine
-For this lab and all subsequent programming assignments, you should start by creating a repo in the ucsb-cs24-mirza-s21 organization following these steps
+For this lab and all subsequent programming assignments, you should start by creating a repo in the {{site.class_org.name}} organization following these steps

 * Navigate to your dashboard on [https://github.com](https://github.com).
 From the left drop down menu, select the class organization as shown in the figure below:
 ![select-org](select-org.png){:height="500px"}